Undergraduates:

 PhD Students:

 Students interested in the evolution of social behavior, animal communication and cooperation are encouraged to apply.
 I am especially interested in students who want to develop independent projects using one of the two systems that that lab is establishing: paper wasps or house mice.
-There is enormous potential for students to develop cutting-edge research projects that integrate components from ecology, evolution, behavior and/or genomics.
-The lab will have a major focus on population and evolutionary genomics and students with an interest in this area are especially encouraged to apply to the lab through the Neurobiology and Behavior program.
+There is enormous potential for students to develop cutting-edge research projects that integrate components from neuroscience, ecology, evolution, behavior, and/or genomics.
+The lab will have a major focus on population and evolutionary genomics but is increasingly using single cell sequencing and electrophysiology to under how brain and behavior evolve.
+Students with shared interests are especially encouraged to apply to the lab through the Neurobiology and Behavior program.

 Postdocs: